-- Prior to Ramadan, it is a good idea to seek medical advice about the safety of fasting in individual health circumstances.
+- Prior to Ramadan, it is a good idea to seek medical advice about the safety of fasting depending on your individual health.
 If you have any concerns, talk to your GP.

-- Even if you are generally healthy, recognize that Ramadan will take a toll.
-Plan your schedule and meals ahead of time in order to make sure you get the nutrients, hydration, and rest that you need.
+- Even if you are generally healthy, you will need to plan your schedule and meals to make sure you get the nutrients, hydration and the rest you need.

 - Eat suhoor just prior to dawn.
-Yes, it's hard to get up at that hour, which is why it has many benefits and rewards.
 It will help you to wake up for the Fajr prayer.
 The suhoor meal is Sunnah.
-And this morning meal is generally recognized as the single most important meal of the day.
-Do not overeat, though.
-Focus on taking in foods that are rich in complex carbohydrates and protein, fruits or vegetables, and plenty of water.
+It is generally recognized as the most important meal of the day.
+Focus on consuming foods rich in complex carbohydrates and protein, fruit or vegetables and plenty of water.
 For example: an egg on whole-grain toast, a few crackers with peanut butter, some orange slices, and two glasses of water.

-- During the hottest part of the day, stay in cool areas (indoors or in shade) and limit your physical activity.
+- If the weather is hot, stay in cool areas (indoors or in shade) and limit your physical activity.
 Rest if possible.

-- Avoid gorging yourself when breaking the fast at sunset.
-Follow the Sunnah: break your fast with dates and either milk, water, or fruit juice.
+- Avoid over-eating when breaking the fast at sunset.
+Follow the Sunnah: break your fast with dates and either milk, water or fruit juice.
 After the maghrib prayer, continue with a light starter such as soup and crackers.
-After a long period of fasting, you need to bring your fluids and blood sugar level up without overdoing it.
+After a long period of fasting, you need to bring your fluids and blood sugar level up gradually.

-- During the early evening (after maghrib), have a healthy and balanced dinner.
-Do not overeat, and be sure to drink a few more glasses of fluids.
+- During the early evening (after maghrib) have a healthy and balanced dinner.
+Do not overeat and be sure to drink sufficient fluid.

 - Light exercise, such as walking for 15-20 minutes, is best done in the evening hours.